anotherhadi/spilltea/.github/docs/plugins.md

   description = "What this plugin does.", priority    = 0,  -- higher = runs before other plugins (default: 0)

-  -- Declare which hooks you use and whether they are synchronous. on_start          = { sync = true  },
+  -- Declare which hooks you use and whether they are synchronous (default: false).
+  -- on_config and on_quit are always sync and do not need to be declared here. on_start          = { sync = true  },
   on_request        = { sync = true  },
   on_response       = { sync = false },